|

 }

-# Check the AuthFlowState to see if authorization was granted, denied, or if some error occurred
+# Check AuthFlowState to determine if authorization was granted, denied, or failed:

-# 3: Completed with Success.
-The OAuth2 flow has completed, the background thread exited, and the successful JSON response is available in AccessTokenResponse property.
+# 3: Success - OAuth2 flow completed, the background thread exited, and the successful response is in AccessTokenResponse.

 if ($oauth2.AuthFlowState -eq 5) {